 Helping to improve Local Pack and organic rankings

-The number of citations a business accrues, the accuracy of the data, and the quality of the directory can all influence rankings.
+The number of local SEO citations a business accrues, the accuracy of the data, and the quality of the directory can all influence rankings.

 How do citations impact rankings?
 Search engines like Google amass data about each business.
 If what they encounter is accurate, the search engine trusts the validity of the data, which is believed to strengthen the business’s chance of ranking well.
 However, if the data search engines encounter is inconsistent, this trust is eroded and can negatively impact local SEO.